 Visit the Kampong Cham Temple Complexes

 If you have time there is also a large temple complex, Wat Nokor (Banteay Prei Nokor) that is built with black sandstone and pre-dates Angkor Wat.
-It is located less than 30 minutes northwest of Kampong Cham and is easy to get to by taxi or by bike.
+It is located less than 30 minutes northwest of Kampong Cham off the Phnom Penh highway and is easy to get to by taxi or by bike.

 Kampong Cham Waterfront and City Exploration